 Git is an awesome piece of software, but it can be as complex as you want it to be.
-There are plenty of ways one can undo changes with git.
-Weâll review a couple of them.

 This command shows the hashes of the last 10 commits, youâll probably need it!